Treats mania that is part of bipolar disorder (manic-depressive illness).

 - If you miss a dose or forget to use your medicine, use it as soon as you can.
 If it is almost time for your next dose, wait until then to use the medicine and skip the missed dose.
 Do not use extra medicine to make up for a missed dose.

 How to Store and Dispose of This Medicine

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 - Ask your pharmacist, doctor, or health caregiver about the best way to dispose of any outdated medicine or medicine no longer needed.

 - Keep all medicine away from children and never share your medicine with anyone.

 Drugs and Foods to Avoid

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using acetazolamide (Diamox®), carbamazepine (Tegretol®), methyldopa (Aldomet®), metronidazole (Flagyl®), phenytoin (Dilantin®), potassium iodide, sodium bicarbonate, or urea (Ureaphil®).
+- Make sure your doctor knows if you also use acetazolamide (Diamox®), carbamazepine (Tegretol®), methyldopa (Aldomet®), metronidazole (Flagyl®), phenytoin (Dilantin®), potassium iodide, sodium bicarbonate, or urea (Ureaphil®).
 Tell your doctor if you are also using an antacid, medicine to treat asthma (such as theophylline, Slo-Bid®, or Theo-Dur®), or muscle relaxants (such as pancuronium, tubocurarine, vecuronium, or Pavulon®).